GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

    conversion count PER BUCKET**.
 1. Click **Simulate**.
-1. Observe that the noise ratios are now higher: this is because when you have fewer conversions per bucket, signal-to-noise ratios are likely to be lower.
+1. Observe that the noise ratios are now higher: this is because when you have fewer conversions per bucket, more noise is applied to maintain privacy.

 {% endDetails %}
 {% endAside %}